SHARE THIS ARTICLE

-Communication, leadership, culture, and strategy – these three topics stay [or should stay] on the minds of every effective executive and manager.
-And why?
+Communication, leadership, culture and strategy – these four topics stay [or should stay] on the minds of every effective executive and manager.
+Why?
 Because we get it now.
 We have learned that if we get these things right, everything from service to teamwork to productivity and sales are exponentially improved.
 We know that nothing happens without people, and people are most engaged, productive, and committed when we feel appreciated and rewarded for our contributions.

 What is amazing though is that even though we know this, research continues to suggest that employees and teams are highly disengaged and unmotivated.
 If you want to change this then commit to incorporate these 11 phrases and phrase starters this year and beyond!

 In communication, when you engage in a conversation with one or more people and follow up with a phrase like “I understand that [fill in the blank with points of the conversation that you understood]” you are demonstrating that that you “heard” the message.

 This phrase starter is great for validating the needs, feelings or proposals of another, and when you use it, you are demonstrating an excellent communication technique.
 Your team will take notice and will appreciate being heard even when you make a decision contrary to the message that was sent.